Cát Bà Island: History

-In more recent history, Cat Ba Island was inhabited mostly by Viet-Chinese fisherman and was largely influenced by both the French and American wars.
-The island was a strategic look-out point and bombing during the wars often forced local residents to hide among the Island's many caves.
+In more recent history, Cat Ba Island was primarily inhabited by Vietnamese fishermen and was largely influenced by both the French and American wars.
+The island was a strategic lookout point, and bombing during the wars often forced residents to hide among the Island's many caves.
 Today, the best reminders of the two wars have been turned into tourist attractions.
-Hospital Cave, which was a secret, bomb-proof hospital during the American War and as a safe house for VC leaders.
-This three-storey feat of engineering was in use until 1975 is only 10 km north of Cat Ba town.
-The second attraction, the newly built Cannon Fort, sits on a peak 177 meters high, offering visitors a chance to see old bunkers and helicopter landing stations as well as views of Cat Ba Island, its coast, and the limestone karsts in Lan Ha Bay offshore.
+Hospital Cave, which was a secret, bomb-proof hospital during the American War and as a safe house for Viet Cong leaders.
+This three-storey feat of engineering, in use until 1975, is only 10 km north of Cat Ba town (old).
+The second attraction, the newly built Cannon Fort, sits on a peak 177 meters high, offering visitors a chance to see old bunkers and helicopter landing sites, as well as views of Cat Ba Island, its coast, and the limestone karsts offshore in Lan Ha Bay.

 In 1979, the third Indo-China War broke out between China and Vietnam in response to Vietnam's invasion of Cambodia that ended the reign of the Khmer Rouge.
 Relations between China and Vietnam collapsed, leading to the Vietnamese government evicting around 30,000 ... of the fishermen, and most of the rest of the Chinese community from the greater Ha Long area.